k-scherbitsky/WindowWallpaper/README.md

 - Copy shortcut to the startup folder
 - ??
 - PROFIT

+### 2nd way
+- You can create a task in [Task Scheduler](https://www.thewindowsclub.com/how-to-schedule-batch-file-run-automatically-windows-7)

 ### Congratulation!
 Wallpapers from lock screen will be coping to your folder when you startup Windows